 Miss Celia Theodoreli - Riga is a Consultant Vascular Surgeon and Clinical Senior Lecturer in Surgery at Imperial College London.
-She is the Head of School of Surgery (HEE) and is responsible for the quality of surgical training in London for more than 1500 trainees across the 10 surgical specialties.
-She previously served as the Surgical Training Committee Chair and Training Programme Director in Vascular Surgery for the London region.
-She is clinically practising at St Mary's & Charing Cross Hospitals, Imperial College Healthcare NHS Trust, The Lindo Wing and The Wellington hospital.
+She is the Head of School of Surgery (HEE) and is responsible for the quality of surgical training in London hospitals for more than 1500 trainees across the 10 surgical specialties.
+She previously served as the Surgical Training Committee (STC) Chair and Training Programme Director (TPD) in Vascular Surgery for the London region.
+She is clinically practising at St Mary's & Charing Cross Hospitals, Imperial College Healthcare NHS Trust, The Lindo Wing, The Harley Street Clinic and The Wellington hospital.
 She serves on the UKRI/EPSRC Healthcare Technologies Strategic Advisory Board.
 She is also an Honorary Consultant Surgeon at The Royal Marsden Foundation Trust.
 She was educated at Athens College before moving to London.
 She gained her primary medical qualifications from Imperial College London in 2003.
 She completed her higher surgical training in London.
 She became a member of the Royal College of Surgeons in 2005 and an NIHR Academic Clinical Fellow in 2009.
 She obtained a Doctorate in Medicine from Imperial College supervised by Lord Darzi and Professor Cheshire.
 She was the first female NIHR Clinical Lecturer in Surgery appointed in 2010 and became a Fellow of the Royal College of Surgeons in 2014.